Sprains and Strains: Types, Treatment, Information

-Synopsis: Explains difference between a strain and sprain including symptoms and treatment for each plus list of common muscle sprains and sprains.
+Synopsis: Explains the difference between a strain and sprain including symptoms and treatment for each, plus list of common sprains and strains.
 A sprain, more commonly known as torn ligament, is damage to one or more ligaments in a joint, often caused by trauma or the joint being taken beyond its functional range of motion.
-The severity of a sprain ranges from a minor injury which resolves in a few days to a major rupture of one or more ligaments requiring surgical fixation and a period of immobilization.
-Sprains can occur in any joint, but are most common in the ankle and wrist.

 Introduction